-group are the members of the Cabinet.
+Within that group are the members of the Cabinet.
 The Governor General acts on the advice of the Cabinet, not of the whole Council.

-An Order in Council is a recommendation of Cabinet that is approved and signed
+An Order in Council is a recommendation of Cabinet that is approved

-other important policy items.
+private sector and other important policy items.

 For more information about Orders in Council please click on this link from the website of Library and Archives Canada.